-The lovable, land locked country of Australia will not disappoint.
+The lovable, wild, free, expansive country of Australia will not disappoint.
 Also known as: Land Down Under, Great Southern Land, the Sunburnt Country.

 Population: 25.5 million

 Beliefs: over 30% identify as non-religious, followed by Catholic, Anglican.

 Best time to visit: The best time to visit will depend on which area of Australia you are visiting.
 Generally the peak periods are Spring (Sept – Nov), Summer (Dec – Feb) and school holidays.
 Ski season generally runs June – October but check with the resort you plan to ski with.